 It’s National Hand Washing Awareness Week.
-Do you know how to wash your hands the right way to reduce your chances of illness like common cold of flu?
+Do you know how to wash your hands the right way to reduce your chances of illness like a common cold or flu?

 According to the Centers for Disease Control, “the most important thing you can do to keep from getting sick is to wash your hands.”

-Washing your hands before handling medical supplies like intermittent catheters, ostomy supplies, and more, can also prevent contamination for infectious bacteria that may be on your hands.
+Washing your hands before handling medical supplies like intermittent catheters and ostomy supplies can also prevent contamination for infectious bacteria that may be on your hands.
 This may reduce the risk of Urinary Tract Infections.

 That’s why it’s recommended to always wash your hands before and after self-catheterization.
 Other instances would be when handling diapers, cleaning up after pets, touching money, and before eating.

 Other helpful tips include using a tissue to cover your mouth when coughing or sneezing rather than your hand and refraining from touching your eyes, nose, and mouth to avoid spreading germs.

 - Because children have weaker immune systems than adults, they can become sick quicker, making hand washing important in daycare and school.

 - 1 in 4 adults don’t wash their hands after changing diapers.